ysyk2021/the-rise-up-roadmap-a-step-by-step-guide-to-securing-a-promotion/src/chapter-3-1.md

-Chapter 4: Building Self-Awareness and Understanding of Personal Goals and Aspirations
+Building Self-Awareness and Understanding of Personal Goals and Aspirations
 ======================================================================================

 Before embarking on the journey to secure a promotion, it is crucial to develop self-awareness and gain a deep understanding of your personal goals and aspirations.
 This chapter will explore the significance of self-awareness in career growth and provide actionable steps to help you identify your aspirations and align them with your professional path.